ghc-proposals/ghc-proposals/proposals/0000-implicit-import.rst

  foo = Data.List.head []
  bar = Data.Maybe.fromJust Nothing

+The extension does not enable using names that would contradict the user-written declarations:

-- ``Data.List.head`` isn't in scope by the usual rules, but ``Data.List`` is already imported as a qualified module, so we don't add an extra import.
+- ``Data.List.head`` is explicitely hidden, so we don't add an extra import.
 This fails with a not-in-scope error (as usual).
-- ``Data.Maybe.fromJust`` isn't in scope by the usual rules, but ``Data.Maybe`` is already imported as a qualified module, so we don't add an extra import.
+- ``Data.Maybe.fromJust`` is explicitly not imported, so we don't add an extra import.
 This fails with a not-in-scope error (as usual).

 .. _Renamed: